 The Game Before the Money Oral History Foundation is dedicated to preserving the life and career stories of former college and pro football players.
 The golden era of HBCU football, from the 1950s – the mid-1970s is vastly undocumented.
 Because of this, The Game Before the Money launched a project entitled, Their Game, Their Times: An Oral History of the Golden Era of HBCU Football.
 Interviews have already been conducted with several former HBCU stars, including Hall of Famers Charlie Joiner, Art Shell and Elvin Bethea.
 A website dedicated specifically to this project, HBCUFootball.org, will be launched soon.
+You can already join our brand new HBCU Football History Facebook Group here!

 Why is the project, Their Game, Their Times, important?